 To form the simple future tense, simply add the correct ending to the infinitive of the verb.
-All verb conjugations (-ar, -er, and -ir) have the same endings for the simple future tense:
+All verb conjugations (-ar, -er, and -ir) have the same endings in the simple future tense.

 |usted, él, ella||-á|

 Check out the future conjugations of three common verbs: viajar, conocer, and escribir.

 Future Conjugations of Viajar, Conocer and Escribir

 |usted, él, ella|

 While the simplest future is most often used to talk about what a person will do, it can also be used to talk about conjecture, possibilities, and probabilities in the present, make predictions about the future, and give solemn commands.

 The simple future is often used to talk about things that may be or are probably true.

 The simple future is often used to make predictions about the future.